kscheltema/100-days-of-code/log.md

                        ### Day 79 September 13, 2022.
  **Today's Progress:**  In Elixir in section 6, the bug fix related to chuck being depreciated and finding a suitable alternative that discards the remainder if the chunck length condition is not met.
  `|> Enum.chunk_every(3, 3, :discard)`
+ Thx for help from Gary.
+ I sought help for fCC, and moved on.
- **Thoughts:** I am moving a bit faster with Elixir 45 done, the JS problem on fCC looks intimidating.
+ **Thoughts:** I am moving a bit faster with Elixir 46 done.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.